 What is a Teradata Macro?

-The Teradata macro is functionality used to execute multiple SQL queries in one transaction.
-Either all macro requests are successful, or all changes to database objects are rolled back!
+The Teradata macro executes multiple SQL queries in a single transaction, ensuring that all requests are successful or changes to database objects are rolled back.

 What are the Features of Teradata Macros?